 In Perspective: How Big are Other Popular Vacation Islands?

-To provide some perspective on the size of Bonaire, we’ll compare it to other popular vacation islands.
+To provide some perspective on the size of Bonaire, we will compare it to other popular vacation islands.

 Comparing Bonaire With the Other Leeward and Windward Islands

-For those who have visited other islands in the Caribbean part of the Kingdom of the Netherlands, we’ll compare Bonaire to the Leeward and Windward Islands.
+For those who have visited other islands in the Caribbean part of the Kingdom of the Netherlands, we will compare Bonaire to the Leeward and Windward Islands.
 Discover the other Differences between Aruba, Bonaire, and Curaçao as well!

 A map showing Bonaire placed next to the other leeward and windward islands (Statia or Sint Eustatius, Saba, Aruba, Curaçao and Sint Maarten) to help estimate how big Bonaire is.